 If the employer provides the employee, or any member of their family, with a business vehicle the employee may be liable to tax on the benefit of having that vehicle provided to them.
-The value of that benefit is £40 per day, up to a maximum of £3,000 a year.
+The value of that benefit is £60 per day, up to a maximum of £4,500 a year.
 That is not the tax due but the amount of benefit that is taxable.

 To decide if a benefit arises, it needs to be determined if the vehicle can be used for business purposes only or for any purpose by the employee.
+FIGTO may require a copy of a contract of employment to be able to determine the use of the vehicle.

-An employer has provided their employee with a business vehicle to use for whatever purpose they want.
+- An employer has provided their employee with a business vehicle to use for whatever purpose they want.
 Does a taxable benefit arise?

 Yes, as the employee is able to use the vehicle privately as well as for business purposes.
-It does not matter if the employee uses the vehicle privately or not.
-The fact that the employee can use it privately if they wish means that a benefit arises.
+It does not matter if the employee uses the vehicle privately or not. he fact that the employee can use it privately if they wish means that a benefit arises.

-An employer has provided their employee with a business vehicle to use for whatever purpose they want.
+- An employer has provided their employee with a business vehicle to use for whatever purpose they want.
 The employee pays their employer a monthly amount to be able to use that vehicle privately.
 Does a taxable benefit arise?